microchip-pic-avr-tools/pymcuprog/pypi.md

 ####
 *Notes regarding PACKPATH argument

 While pymcuprog itself contains sufficient information to program AVR devices (with UPDI interface), it is unable to program a PIC device without access to programming scripts for that device.
 These scripts are deployed in Device Family Packs (DFP) on https://packs.download.microchip.com and are only provided for PIC devices mounted on Curiosity Nano boards or other boards with the PKOB nano (nEDBG) debugger.
 To use pymcuprog with PIC devices, you will either need to download a DFP for the PIC in question, or have MPLAB X v5.25 or later installed.
 In either case the path to the particular device in the scripts folder inside the DFP must be passed into pymcuprog using the -p PACKPATH argument.
-Remember to use "<path>" if the path itself contains spaces.
+Remember to quote the path (`"<path>"`) if the path itself contains spaces.

+NOTE FOR WINDOWS USERS: Avoid ending a quoted `"<path>"` argument with a backslash (`'\'`), this will cause the PACKPATH to not be found. `"C:\foo\bar"` will work, while `"C:\foo\bar\"` will not.

 Example: Ping the device on a PIC16F15244 Curiosity Nano
 ```bash